See all state pages

 Scholarships & Grants

 There are a few instances where you may have to pay back grant money, but typically only if certain requirements aren’t met.
-Generally, grants are need-based and scholarships are awarded based on merit.
+Generally, grants are need-based (meaning they are distributed due to your financial need), while scholarships are awarded based on merit (such as academic, athletic, or artistic achievement).

 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 Some scholarships or grants can be for a small amount that may help you pay for your books or research supplies, but others can cover the entire cost of your education.
+That means tuition, room and board, and the extras.
+Which is a very good thing.
 Who knew parking passes could be so expensive?

 Oklahoma Scholarships & Grants

 Students fortunate enough to attend school in the great state of Oklahoma should make sure they apply for any Oklahoma scholarships or grants that they may qualify for.
-There is no need to foot your entire education bill yourself when there are some great Oklahoma grants for college to apply for, as well as scholarships.
-A little help never hurt anyone!
+Here are some options to explore.

 The Oklahoma Tuition Aid Grant Program (OTAG)

-The OTAG grant is a need-based program for Oklahoma residents attending eligible colleges, universities, and career technology centers.
-Schools must be located in Oklahoma.
-The maximum annual award amounts to the lesser of either 75% of enrollment costs or $1,000 for students attending public schools and $1,300 for students attending eligible private colleges or universities.
+The OTAG grant is a need-based program for Oklahoma residents attending eligible colleges, universities, and career technology centers in Oklahoma.
+The maximum annual award amounts are the lesser of 75% of enrollment costs or up to $1,500 for students attending eligible community colleges or career technology centers, up to $2,000 for students attending regional universities, and up to $3,000 for students attending eligible research universities.

 Learn more